Jamie-S2000/rock-paper-scissors/README.md

 * The second type shows users their points total at the end of a game and of they won lost or drew overall.
 ![image of the second type of alert](assets/images/readme/alert2.jpg)

+-__Favicon__
+The favicon is chosen as it is a video game controller.

 ### Future Features and Improvements
 In the future with this site I would like to add a few other features:
 * Possibly animations or an animated popup for scores and both player and user choices.